-Yes No/Insufficient Comments Inclusion and non-discrimination of participants Have you made provision for ensuring that different voices will be able to influence the research , including those with least power and highest vulnerability in these contexts?
+Yes No/Insufficient Comments Inclusion and non-discrimination of participants Is there provision for ensuring that different voices will be able to influence the research , including those with least power and highest vulnerability in these contexts?
 For example, women, persons with disabilities, children and ethnic minorities.
-Have you demonstrated awareness of and ability to comply with international and national legal codes governing respecting and protecting the rights of different groups?
+Is it clear that the researchers are aware of and will comply with international and national legal codes governing respecting and protecting the rights of different groups?
 For example, complying with guidelines on researching and interviewing children and young people.
-Have you made provision for validating draft findings with participants?
-Informed consent Have you put in place a process to ensure that participants are clear and realistic as to potential benefits and risks involved in taking part in the research as well as of any protections for participation?
+Has provision been made provision for validating draft findings with participants?
+Informed consent Is there a process in place to ensure that participants are clear and realistic as to potential benefits and risks involved in taking part in the research as well as of any protections for participation?
 Note: This should include drafting information sheets and consent forms sensitively and realistically and ensuring that informed consent is seen as an on-going process and not a one off tick box exercise.
 Research positionality may lead to unrealistic expectations that participation will lead to or be tied to additional humanitarian or other service provision.
-Furthermore, there might be a lack of understanding by participants of potential risk in terms of being re-traumatised through sharing of experiences or of susceptibility to physical harm as retribution for association with the study.
+Furthermore, there might be a lack of understanding by participants of potential risk in terms of being retraumatised through sharing of experiences or of susceptibility to physical harm as retribution for association with the study.
 Where children are involved, do local laws require informed consent from guardians?
-If yes, will you also seek consent from children?
-Have you evidenced clear measures by which the research team will assure themselves that participants do not feel undue pressure to participate in view of the power dynamics at play, exacerbated in fragile and conflict-affected contexts?
+If yes, is consent also being sought from children?
+Is there evidence of clear measures by which the research team will assure themselves that participants do not feel undue pressure to participate in view of the power dynamics at play, exacerbated in fragile and conflict-affected contexts?
 Note: This could include checking in at intervals that participants are still comfortable to proceed.
 It also includes being satisfied that the research team have sufficient understanding of community dynamics at the time of the research.

-Yes No/Insufficient Comments Researcher judgement Have you put in place support and feedback mechanisms (focal points, regular debriefs etc.) to support researcher judgement in making ethical decisions whilst working in unpredictable environments?
-Have you evidenced how the research team will exemplify ethical conduct in implementation?
+Yes No/Insufficient Comments Researcher judgement Are support and feedback mechanisms (focal points, regular debriefs etc.) in place to support researcher judgement in making ethical decisions whilst working in unpredictable environments?
+Is there evidence that the research team will exemplify ethical conduct in implementation?
 Note: This includes considering whether the team have the implementation skills and resilience required to conduct the research ethically.
 This includes being adaptable to the potentially volatile conditions, which can affect security and population dynamics.